Updated: Sep 1

 Adapting to the manufacturing operating environment of the future

 As with many companies Incitec Pivot is extremely competitive in what it does but could well benefit from establishing a more robust picture of what it ‘could be’.
-It is suggested in this paper that a more scientific, systemic approach to strategy could have provided a more informed basis for decision making.
-As illustrated in Figure 1, Incitec Pivot was initially focused only on the Resource element of the SMI’s Strategic Architecture [iv] when it acquired Dyno Nobel.
-In abandoning that one perspective it could then only see the market elements of the architecture as an alternative.
-The company was apparently not conscious of or ignored the effectiveness of the Differentiating Activities it was conducting to remain competitive in the explosives marketplace.
+It is suggested in this paper that that the adoption of the SMI's Third Wave Strategy concepts, would have brought to their attention an apparent overemphasis on the Resource element of the SMI’s Strategic Architecture, and an underemphasis on the marketing elements when it acquired Dyno Nobel.
+The Strategic Architecture illustrated in Figure 1, provides a structure to long term strategy; it consists of four key elements.
+The first two are the Outside In oriented elements of market positions; the places where the firm chooses to compete, and the activities a firm engages in, in order to differentiate itself from its competitors.
+Second are the Inside Out oriented elements that consist of the resources a firm possesses in order for it to compete in its chosen markets; and, the transforming activities it adopts in order to maintain and improve its resource base.
+Incitec Pivot was initially focused on the Resource element of the SMI’s Strategic Architecture (4) when it acquired Dyno Nobel.
+In focusing only on that one perspective it could not see the market elements of the architecture as an alternative.
+The company was apparently not conscious of, or simply ignored the effectiveness of the Differentiating Activities it was conducting to remain competitive in the mining services marketplace.
 With such a strong focus on resources it did, by default or otherwise, recognise the basis for its continual improvement, its Transforming Activities.

 Figure 1: A Strategic Architecture